Skip to content

 5. Lack of Emotional Connection

-Love is more than just a checklist of attractive qualities.
+Love is more than just a checklist of attractive qualities. the emotional connection.
 If the emotional connection is missing, the flame can dwindle fast.
 Falling in love is like building a cozy fire; without the emotional logs, it’s tough to keep the warmth alive.

 6. Constant Comparison